bonjune/spectec/spectec/README.md

 * _process_ to generate other formats from.

-Because this DSL can transport sufficient domain knowledge, various artefacts could be generated through dedicated backends:
+Because this DSL can transport sufficient domain knowledge, various artifacts could be generated through dedicated backends:

 * the _Latex_ for the formal specification for the spec document,